Mohamedmohsenn/Best-Flights-using-A-star-algorithm/README.md

 Program helps you to get the Best Flights(less distance and time) from one city to another using A* algorithm

 input:
-The input is something like that : source,destination,[start available day,end] Cairo,Aswan,[tue,friday]
+The input is something like that : source,destination,[start available day,end].

+Cairo,Aswan,[tue,friday]

 conditions :